The best thing about HeroQuest is…!

 2 The New HeroQuest

-Where Can We Expect Gameplay Changes?
+Where Can You Expect Gameplay Changes?

 Physical Changes

 This is where the changes are most obvious.
 Although they designed the original miniatures and some of the artwork, Games Workshop was not a part of the new version.
 So we find ourselves with brand new takes on the player characters and monsters.
 This includes a name change from Chaos Warrior/Warlock to Dread Warrior/Sorcerer.
-We also now have Abominations where we once had Fimir.
-So let’s take a look at all of the currently available digital renderings of the new miniatures!
+We also now have fish-like Abominations where we once had Fimir.

 Player Characters